Pierrefonds Community High School

 Pierrefonds Community High School (often abbreviated as PCHS), is a non-denominational, English speaking educational facility located in the Pierrefonds-Roxboro borough of Montreal, Quebec, Canada with an enrollment capacity of approximately 1,200 students, in grades 7 through 11.
 It operates within the Lester B. Pearson School Board and has functioned as a secondary school since 1971.
 Having been originally named Pierrefonds Comprehensive High School, the slight name variation was added after the merge with Riverdale High School in 2019.
-The principal of the school is Lucia V. Coretti.
+The principal of the school is Daniel Maag who took over as principal since May 8, 2025.

 History

 PCHS began as an academic and vocational high school for both English and French speaking Catholic students to accommodate West Island population expansion at the beginning of the 1970s.
 Prior to its opening in 1971, established West Island schools such as Saint Thomas High School, located in Pointe-Claire, Quebec, were doubling their enrolments to accommodate Catholic students.
-Protestant students were already served by Riverdale High School, which opened in 1965.
+English non-Catholic students were already served by Riverdale High School, which opened in 1964.

 Originally conceived under the proposed name of Villa Nova, PCHS opened as Polyvalente de Pierrefonds Comprehensive High School, to better reflect its multi-disciplined approach.
 In 1979 it ceded half its population when French speaking students moved to the new Polyvalente des Sources high school, located nearby.
 PCHS remained a Catholic school until 1998, when Quebec's Catholic and Protestant school boards were replaced with a secular, linguistically based system.

 In 1994 it began its International Baccalaureate program which continues to this day, and in 1995 undertook a campaign to amend its name, although a strategic focus group decided to keep the name "comprehensive" to reflect both the wide variety of programs and services offered and the commitment to meeting all student needs.
 In 2001 it celebrated its 30th anniversary and honoured four teachers for their long standing and exceptional educational service and dedication to the school.

 In 2019, it was announced by Quebec Education Minister Jean-François Roberge that Riverdale High School would be merging with PCHS in an attempt to deal with overcrowding issues of the Commission scolaire Marguerite-Bourgeoys.
-Following the merger with Riverdale, the school board renamed the school to "Pierrefonds Community High School".
+Following the merger with Riverdale, the school board renamed the school to Pierrefonds Community High School.